 \] where \(s_i\) are the seasonal dummy variables.
 In the equation above, we assume quarterly data, but the same idea applies to monthly or weekly data as well, just by changing the number of seasonal dummies.

-The FWL theorem tells us that we can estimate \(\beta\) using deseasonalized data.
+The FWL theorem tells us that we can estimate \(\beta\) using deseasonalized data, as long as the seasonality is captured by linear methods, such as seasonal dummies.

 Another common application of the FWL theorem is in the definition of the goodness of fit of a regression.
 Similar to the examples above, the FWL theorem is sometimes used without explicitly mentioning it.